Fermented cabbage in brine beside a jar of pickled onions

 By Carl Williams (Author Carl) – author of step-by-step books on pickling, fermentation and preserving.
 UK measurements, simple science and clear safety guidance for real home kitchens.

-Quick Answer
+Quick answer

 Free Fermentation Safety Checklist

-Get the Free Checklist
+Get the free checklist

 Definitions (short and sharp)

 In one line: Fermented veg create their own acid over time.
-Pickled veg are put into acid that you’ve already made.
+Pickled veg are put into acid you’ve already made.

 Method at a glance